Go to a Gun Show!

 Most exhibitors will let you touch their gun show merchandise.
 After all, this is a good way to demo their products.
 Giving you a tactile experience can move you closer to making a purchase.

 Of course, this is not the same for everyone.
-There are some items that vendors don’t want touched, unless it’s with their assistance.
+There are some items that vendors in gun shows don’t want touched, unless it’s with their assistance.
 This is often the case for high-end firearms, such as a Barrett 50.
 They’d have a sign up to let you know.

 What to bring in a gun show.

-If you’re there to buy handguns, have your license to purchase or Concealed Carry permits – whatever applies to your state – with you.
+If you’re at a gun show to buy handguns, have your license to purchase or Concealed Carry permits – whatever applies to your state – with you.

 The people you meet in gun shows.